News

 The U.S. Ice Drilling Program (IDP) will hold the AGU Town Hall on Scientific Drilling in the Polar Regions on Tuesday, 7 December 2021, from 18:15-19:15 Central Time.
 This is an online only event.
 We hope to see you there!

-Abstract: Ice sheets, glaciers, and the underlying bedrock, sediment, and permafrost hold crucial evidence of past climate, ice sheet dynamics, and cratonic geology.
+Abstract: Ice sheets, glaciers, and the underlying bedrock, sediment, and permafrost hold crucial evidence of past conditions, ice sheet dynamics, and cratonic geology.
 National and international collaboration for drilling in the remote Polar Regions requires strategic coordination between science, technology, and logistics.
 This meeting will provide the research community with brief updates from the US Ice Drilling Program, Ice Core Young Scientists (ICYS), International Partnerships in Ice Core Sciences (IPICS), GreenDrill, and Hercules Dome.
 In addition, opportunities for community involvement will be showcased, and input from the audience will be solicited.

 Date: Tuesday, 7 December 2021.
 Online Only.